cybernetisk/internsystem-v2/CONTRIBUTING.md

 All commits to this branch should be squash-merge commits from the [Development](#development) branch

 ### Development
 The development branch is where the action happens.
-This is will be the base of your new feature branches and will also be the branch your pull-requests go to.
+This will be the base of your new feature branches and will also be the branch your pull-requests go to.
 This is a living and breathing branch and hopefully has frequent commits and merges.
 Because of this, you should try to keep all feature branches up to date with this branch while developing.
-To make sure you always make new feature-branches from the most up-to-date development branch, we recomend setting up the cyb github repo as a remote in your local clone of your fork.
+To make sure you always make new feature-branches from the most up-to-date development branch, we recommend setting up the cyb GitHub repo as a remote in your local clone of your fork.
 This is further described in the [Getting Started](#getting-started) section

 ## Getting started
-Note that you'll probably only need to do these first steps once, so if you don't undersand what's happening and what stuff is doing, no worries and if you have questions about something, or issues setting up your environment, don't hesitate to ask.
+Note that you'll probably only need to do these first steps once, so if you don't understand what's happening and what stuff is doing, no worries and if you have questions about something, or issues setting up your environment, don't hesitate to ask.

 ### Forking the repo
 To get started contributing, make a fork of the cyb repo.
-If you're new to git and github, forking is a feature in github, where you make your own personal copy of a repo.
+If you're new to git and GitHub, forking is a feature in GitHub, where you make your own personal copy of a repo.
 Here you have both read and write access and you can make whatever changes you want without affecting cyb's repo.
 To get your changes applied to cyb's repo you need to make a pull-request, but more on that later.

 ### Making a local clone of your fork
 When you're done making the fork, you can "download" a clone of the repo to your local machine.
 This can be done though the git CLI with the following command: